garris/BackstopJS/README.md

     	"#someAdSpaceSelector"
     ]

 Any DOM selectors found in this property list will be set to `visibility:hidden`.
-This will hide the content from our Resemble.js analysis but still allow you to test for any changes in the overall layout orientation or flow.
+This will hide the content from our Resemble.js analysis but still allow you to test for any changes in the overall box-model orientation or flow.

 ### running the report server